wydjude/wydjude/README.md

 ### Hi, I'm Jude

-Transitioning from healthcare into IT Support and Cybersecurity.
+Transitioning into IT Support and Cybersecurity.
 Based in Brighton and Hove, UK.

 **Currently:**
 - Building a Windows Server 2022 Active Directory home lab (DC promotion, OU structure, GPO)